 Unique Considerations

-- Timeline Sensitivity: REO properties often need to be cleaned and restored quickly to facilitate a timely sale, making efficient service essential.
+- Time Sensitivity: REO properties often need to be cleaned quickly to facilitate the sale process.
+Efficient planning and execution are vital to meet tight deadlines.

 Special Equipment